VINCI-AppliedNLP/hereditary-cancer-testing-nlp/README.md

 ## Repository Structure

 - **src/**: Contains the source code for the NLP pipelines.
+  - src/main/java/ae: contains the logic annotator for the final system output types
+  - src/main/java/resources: Contains the rules and pattern annotators for the system logic
 - **data/**: Directory for storing input data files.
 - **output/**: Directory for storing output results.
 - **docs/**: Documentation related to the project.